lowRISC/opentitan/site/landing/content/usage-policy.md

 # General

-1. You may use the web pages located under the domain *OpenTitan.org* (“this website”) on the terms set out on this page.
+1. You may use the web pages located under the domain *OpenTitan.org* ("this website") on the terms set out on this page.
 They are not intended to form a contract between you and us.

 1. In these terms, certain words and phrases have a particular meaning as
    follows:

-  1. “content” means any text, images, video, audio or other multimedia content, software, or other information or material submitted to or on the website;
+  1. "content" means any text, images, video, audio or other multimedia content, software, or other information or material submitted to or on the website;

-  1. “intellectual property” means any rights in patents, design , copyright, databases, trade marks, domain names confidential information and all other forms of intellectual property, whether registered or unregistered, wherever in the world;
+  1. "intellectual property" means any rights in patents, design , copyright, databases, trade marks, domain names confidential information and all other forms of intellectual property, whether registered or unregistered, wherever in the world;

-  1. “you” or “your” means the person accessing or using the website or its content;
+  1. "you" or "your" means the person accessing or using the website or its content;

-  1. “processing” when applied to personal information includes storage of that information; and
+  1. "processing" when applied to personal information includes storage of that information; and

-  1. “we”, “us” or “our” refers to lowRISC Community Interest Company, company registration number 09272283, with VAT registration number 327 0252 32 and whose registered address is at 4a Newmarket Road, Cambridge, CB5 8DT, UK.
+  1. "we", "us" or "our" refers to lowRISC Community Interest Company, company registration number 09272283, with VAT registration number 327 0252 32 and whose registered address is at 4a Newmarket Road, Cambridge, CB5 8DT, UK.